Arthur Garson, Jr., MD, MPH, MACC

 He has served on Biden’s policy committees on Health care cost reduction, Post-acute Support and Services as well as Primary Care.

-He currently teaches a US Health Policy Course at the UTHealth School of Public Health, as well as the National University of Taiwan.
+He currently is a member of the Brookings Institution Convergence Dialogue on Reimagining Care for Older Adults.
+He teaches a US Health Policy Course at the University of Texas School of Public Health, as well as the National University of Taiwan.
 His current research is in developing mathematical models to predict the most effective and least expensive health care.